 Make Midland Physical Therapy your preferred referral

-Midland Physical Therapy offers a number of services—from traditional physical therapy to manual therapy to BEMER therapy.
+Midland Physical Therapy offers a number of services—from traditional physical therapy to manual therapy.
 Following surgery or a sports injury, chances are good that your primary healthcare provider might recommend that you seek physical therapy to assist your recovery.

 Gathering information about physical therapy when you’re anxious to schedule an appointment can lead to a poor decision.
 Take the time now to learn about your options before you need our services.
 We’d be happy to talk to you about our personalized approach to treatment.